Suraj151/pdi-framework/README.md

 The header and footer are shared by every page; the middle is whichever page is being served.
 Sending in chunks is what lets a page exceed the 1800-byte single-send buffer, which is why every composed page uses it.

 Three helpers carry the dynamic markup: a page builder that turns C structs into form inputs, tables and option lists; a set of tag and attribute constants that keep allocations down; and an inline SVG icon set.

+The shared header carries the styling for every page, so the look is defined once.
+Colours are CSS custom properties with a light and a dark set: the dark set applies through `prefers-color-scheme` until the visitor picks a side with the toggle in the top corner, after which a `data-theme` attribute on the root element wins and the choice is remembered in `localStorage`.
+Layout is sized for a phone first and widens with the viewport, with controls given larger hit targets on coarse pointers; pages that need the room, such as the file browser, open a wider container.
+Because the header is larger than one chunk, it is emitted as several flash-resident fragments, each under the single-send buffer.

 #### 8.7.1 HTTPS wiring and certificates